 In Korea, lettuce is often used as a crisp wrapper for bulgogi (marinated beef).
-Here, sweeter pickled onions take the place of spicy kimchi.
+In this recipe from Chris Shepherd of Underbelly in Houston, sweeter pickled onions take the place of spicy kimchi.
+Cooking note: Allow at least 6 hours for marinating.

 - 6 tbsp. gochujang (amazon.com)